 In collaboration with the National Center for Civil and Human Rights, the Children’s Museum of Atlanta will host a series of events in honor of MLK with a special Tribute and Music & Movement programs!
 The Stage, Science Bar, and Creativity Cafe will all be open for special projects in honor of the holiday.

 This year’s commemoration will look back on the past 13 years of honoring Dr. King’s legacy.
 Enjoy a virtual Author Talk featuring authors Stephen Kendrick and Paul Kendrick with Atlanta Student Movement leaders Charles Black and Rev. Dr. Otis Moss.

 With free admittance to all National Parks, Martin Luther King Jr. Day is the perfect time to celebrate all that America’s beautiful parks have to offer!
 Be part of America’s largest celebration of national heritage!
 It’s about making great connections, exploring amazing places, discovering open spaces, enjoying affordable vacations, and enhancing America’s best idea—the national parks!
 It’s all happening in your national parks.

 - MLK Day of Service & Sunday Supper

-Dr. King’s legacy and vision for peace and equality will be honored with several marquee events.
-On Sunday, Hands On Atlanta will host their Signature Sunday Supper; and on Monday, they’ll mobilize 1,500 volunteers at 25 service projects across Atlanta.
+Dr. King’s legacy and vision for peace and equality will be honored with several marquee events, both virtual and in person.
+On Sunday, Hands On Atlanta will host their Signature Sunday Supper; and throughout the week, the community is invited to virtual panels, days of service, and more!

 The annual March assembles at 1:15 p.m. and steps off at 1:45 p.m.
 The event is free and open to the public, covering topics such as: education, technology, transportation, housing, job creation, peace, and justice.